weixian-zhang/FoodTruckJunkie/README.md

   * User account management
   * Output encoding exist or not and how is it performed
   * Input validation exist or not and how is it performed
-  * Any personal or confidential data used in App and how is it handled
+  * Confidential and PII data used in App and how is it handled
   * How is cryptography performed - in HSM or in App memory
     * any insecure outdated cipher algorithms still in use
   * Infrastructure as Code like Terraform and Bicep misconfigurations - for example allowing Anonymous access in Storage, allow Internet connectivity in Inbound and       Outbound rules and etc